An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Introduction

-To summarize, in this work, we present a modular compilation framework for CGRAs\footnote{ The code base is open-sourced in https://github.com/esl-epfl/Compigra.git}, offering two key advantages over traditional state-of-the-art~(SoA) mapping methodologies: \textbf{(1) we extend the compilation scope to CDFG mapping on a PC-based hardware model, eliminating the reconfiguration overhead associated with basic block communication}; and \textbf{(2) we improve runtime efficiency in PC-based control model through CFG transformations to support modulo scheduling}.
-In more detail, our main contributions are listed as follows: \begin{itemize} \item We present an end-to-end compilation framework comprising hardware compatibility transformation, efficiency optimizations, and parameterized hardware mapping to support control flow management for various applications on a PC-based CGRA abstraction. \item We customized a \texttt{cgra} dialect in the MLIR front-end to provide direct abstraction of CDFG at the IR level, while middle-end passes rewrite unsupported hardware operations into semantically equivalent operations supported by the \texttt{cgra} dialect.
-This approach decouples the compilation process from specific hardware designs, discriminating hardware-agnostic and hardware-specific optimizations. \item We introduce CFG optimizations applied independently at their respective levels in the compilation stack.
-At a higher level, basic block fusion, a hardware-agnostic technique, simplifies the CFG by merging blocks to reduce control overhead.
-At a lower level, modulo scheduling—a hardware-aware mapping technique—is employed to exploit loop-level parallelism. \item We develop a mapping technology that supports CDFG mapping with control flow managed by a program counter.
-To maintain data consistency across the CDFG, we apply liveness analysis and formulate an integer linear programming (ILP) model to map each basic block's DFG onto the CGRA.
-When the ILP model fails to find a valid solution under hardware constraints, we employ IR transformations to insert additional routing operations and/or split DFGs in order to find a valid solution. \item We compare our methods with state-of-the-art alternatives, achieving speedups of 2.12×, 1.48×, and 1.20× over EffiMap~\cite{pc_control1}(PC-based CDFG mapping), SAT-MapIt~\cite{satjournal}(DFG mapping + CPU support), and Marionette~\cite{control_plane}(CDFG mapping with reconfigurable supported hardware on CGRA), respectively. \end{itemize} The rest of the paper is organized as follows: Section~\ref{sec: RWs} reviews related work on SoA compilation methods for CGRAs.
-Section~\ref{sec: motivation} outlines the motivation for a reconfiguration-free CDFG compilation framework.
-Section~\ref{sec: framework} presents the overall compilation framework, while Section~\ref{sec: middle-end} details hardware-agnostic transformations followed and hardware-specific IR conversion.
-Section~\ref{sec:optimization} details the CFG transformation to enable modulo scheduling.
-Section~\ref{sec:mapping} describes our CDFG mapping approach using an ILP model for each basic block, incorporating inter-block dependencies identified through liveness analysis.
-Section~\ref{ref: exp framework} outlines the experimental setup, and Section~\ref{sec:res} presents our evaluation and results.
+In summary, in this work, we present a modular compilation framework for CGRAs\footnote{ The code base is open-sourced in https://github.com/esl-epfl/Compigra.git}, offering two key advantages over traditional state-of-the-art~(SoA) mapping methodologies: \textbf{(1) we extend the scope of the compilation to the mapping of CDFG in a PC-based hardware model, eliminating the reconfiguration overhead associated with basic block communication}; and \textbf{ (2) we improve the efficiency of runtime in the PC-based control model through CFG transformations to support modulo scheduling}.
+In more detail, our main contributions are listed as follows: \begin{itemize} \item We present an end-to-end compilation framework comprising hardware compatibility transformation, efficiency optimizations, and parameterized hardware mapping to support control flow management for various applications on a {homogeneous} PC-based CGRA abstraction. \item We design a customized \texttt{cgra} dialect in MLIR that directly represents CDFGs at the IR level and cleanly separates hardware-agnostic from hardware-specific optimizations. \item {We leverage liveness analysis to formulate an integer linear programming (ILP) model for mapping each basic block’s DFG onto the CGRA.
+When the ILP fails under hardware constraints, we introduce a post-mapping CDFG repair mechanism that resolves infeasibility without re-scheduling solved basic blocks, thereby significantly reducing mapping complexity.}